Botteghe Oscure

-Botteghe Oscure was a literary journal that was published and edited in Rome by Marguerite Caetani (Princess di Bassiano) from 1948 to 1960.
+Botteghe Oscure was a literary journal that was founded and edited in Rome by Marguerite Caetani (Princess di Bassiano) from 1948 to 1960.

 History and profile

 Botteghe Oscure was established in 1948.
-The magazine was named after via delle Botteghe Oscure (Latin: Ad Apothecas Obscuras), where the editorial office was located; during the Middle Ages the street's "dark shops" came to be installed under the dark arches of the Circus Flaminius (illustration of a street sign).
+The magazine was named after Rome’s via delle Botteghe Oscure (Latin: Ad Apothecas Obscuras), where the editorial office was located; during the Middle Ages the street's "dark shops" came to be installed under the dark arches of the Circus Flaminius.

 The review was published twice a year with poetry and prose in five languages (Italian, French and English, and alternating issues featuring German and Spanish-language segments.
 It was distributed in the United States through Farrar, Straus & Young and the Gotham Book Mart.

 Giorgio Bassani was an editor.
-Later Eugene Walter moved from Paris to Rome to edit the magazine for Marguerite Chapin Caetani who also founded and edited the magazine.
+Later Eugene Walter moved from Paris to Rome to edit the magazine for Caetani.
 The publication of the magazine ended in 1960.

+In 1951 the journal published the poem "Do not go gentle into that good night" by Welsh poet Dylan Thomas.